loomnetwork/loom-sdk-documentation/docs/unity-sample-tiles-chain-evm.md

 Game instructions
 ----

-Use the mouse cursor to click on the black canvas area to create colored tiles, each new player will have a different color the canvas which is shared amongst all players.
+Use the mouse cursor to click on the black canvas area to create colored tiles, each new player will have a different color on the canvas which is shared amongst all players.

 Development
 ----